top of page

 Automatic and Controlled Thought

-Psychologists often make use the idea of two general types of thought, we'll refer to as Type 1 thinking (fast, automatic, & often nonconscious) and Type 2 thinking (slow, controlled, & accessible to consciousness).
-As Daniel Kahneman (2011) argues, its useful as shorthand to have a mental representation of these two types of thought, although it's not a perfect representation of the mind's complexity (See Stanovich, 2009, for a slightly more complex but compatible view and Melnikoff & Bargh, 2018, for a critique).
+Psychologists often make use the idea of two general types of thought, we'll refer to as Type 1 thinking (fast, automatic, relatively low-effort & often nonconscious) and Type 2 thinking (slow, controlled, relatively high-effort, & accessible to consciousness).
+As Daniel Kahneman (2011) argues, its useful as shorthand to have a mental representation of these two "types" of thought, although this dichotomy is not a perfect representation of the mind's complexity (See Stanovich, 2009, for a slightly more complex but compatible view and Melnikoff & Bargh, 2018, for a critique).

 In short, many mental processes are automatic and occur outside of our awareness (Type 1 thinking).
 By contrast, we're at least partly consciously aware of, and feel like we can control, other mental processes (Type 2 thinking).
-The following are typical of Type 1 thought:
+The following are typically associated with Type 1 thought:

 • Intelligible formation of sentences as you converse with a friend.